-The Whole Chain Traceability Consortium (WCTC) is working to allow “consumers to point a smart phone at a food product bar code, and retrieve a global sourcing map [created by interview with Food+Tech Connect, Holcombe and Professors Dr. Brian Adam and Dr. Michael Buser of Oklahoma State, explained that much of the problem lies in fragmented food supply chains where many different companies are buying and selling the product.
+The Whole Chain Traceability Consortium (WCTC) is working to allow “consumers to point a smart phone at a food product bar code, and retrieve a global sourcing map [created by Source Map] and reliable information about all the steps a product took from the farm to the store,” said Steve Holcombe of Pardalis, Inc. In an interview with Food+Tech Connect, Holcombe and Professors Dr. Brian Adam and Dr. Michael Buser of Oklahoma State, explained that much of the problem lies in fragmented food supply chains where many different companies are buying and selling the product.

 “For example, the U.S. beef industry is a fragmented supply chain in which the product goes through many hands and changes form many times,” said professor Brian Adam of Oklahoma State.
 “Consumers are increasingly seeking access to real-time, trustworthy information about where in the world a product comes from, whether it was raised in a sustainable fashion, whether it is safe to eat or use, etc. And industry stakeholders are beginning to realize that such consumer access can positively affect their bottom line profits.

 The U.S. Government agrees such transparency would be a good thing.

 The National Research Council released a report in November stating that “publicly posting enforcement and testing data…on the Internet could have substantial benefits, including the potential to favorably impact public health.”

 The report looked at data already collected by the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) on meat, poultry and eggs.
 It found the benefit of releasing such data would “include enabling users to make more informed choices, motivating facilities to improve their performance, and allowing research studies of regulatory effectiveness and other performance-related issues.”